IsaacShelton/Boomslang/README.md

 # Boomslang
 The Boomslang Programming Language is an open-source programming language that compiles into static executables for Windows.
 We are working on Boomslang for Linux and Mac OSX also.
-See dockysoft.com/boomslang for documentation and tutorials.
+See <a href="dockysoft.com/boomslang for documentation and tutorials.">dockysoft.com</a>